MaudGautier/PhD-thesis/README.md

 If you use any of the content of this work, please cite:

-> Gautier, M. (2019). \textit{Recombination as a driver of genome evolution: characterisation of biased gene conversion in mice.} PhD thesis, Universit\'e Claude Bernard - Lyon I.
+> Gautier, M. (2019). *Recombination as a driver of genome evolution: characterisation of biased gene conversion in mice.* PhD thesis, Universit\'e Claude Bernard - Lyon I.

 You are free to use the template and make it your own!